Funding FAC Work

 Grant opportunities and resources for community-based wildfire resilience

 Finding and sustaining funding for work across the FAC framework is a critical part of community wildfire resilience!
 This page provides information and resources to help FAC practitioners identify, apply for, and manage funding for their work, with a particular focus on the specifics of federal funding sources.
-Learning how to properly apply for and manage Federal grants is a huge part of capacity building for FAC work.
+Learning how to properly apply for and manage federal grants is a huge part of capacity building for FAC work.

 Featured Resources